zuavra/nginx-ip-whitelister/README.md

 This is a Node.js server app that acts as a companion for an [Nginx](https://nginx.org/en/) install configured as reverse proxy and compiled with the [`ngx_http_auth_request_module`](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html).

 It validates proxy requests against a list of IP addresses.
-In order for an IP to be added to the list a key must be presented in a query string.
+In order for an IP to be added to the list a key must be presented in the query string.
 Once whitelisted, each IP will be valid for a configurable amount of time.

 This app was designed to be particularly easy to integrate with [Nginx Proxy Manager](https://github.com/NginxProxyManager/nginx-proxy-manager/) running in Docker.